 He started by saying, consider this practice as your life, the noodles as your employment/life success, and the chopsticks as education.

-As soon as you gained the chopsticks, getting access to life’s success becomes more comfortable, while those who failed to get an education were deprived of it.
+As soon as you gained the chopsticks, getting access to live’s success becomes more comfortable, while those who failed to get an education were deprived of it.

 Although those who did not have the chopsticks eventually gained access to the noodles but the noodles were dried, cold, and only not the best.